alanpapalia/starter-academic/content/project/me371-transmission/index.md

 ---
 title: 3-Speed Transmission
-summary: Design and manufacturing of a transmission with 3 speeds, and idle, and reverse
+summary: Design and manufacturing of a transmission with 3 speeds, idle, and reverse
 tags:
 - Design
 date: "2020-09-30T00:00:00Z"